 Nota bene // punctum is one of the very few Open Access presses in the world that does not charge what are known as Book Processing Charges (because we feel they are inherently anti-democratic and exacerbate the historic inequities of academic publishing, yet they are fast becoming the standard protocol for Open Access publishing), but we are also a non-profit, public benefit corporation with 501(c)(3) status (application pending) that operates largely without any external (public or private) support, so if any of our authors are situated at universities in countries where funds have been made available (such as through Research Councils UK), we do ask that authors at least inquire through their own channels if any funds are available to help defray the cost of producing an Open Access title with punctum.
 Authors who have access to such support help us to publish even more books than we normally would be able to, and on behalf of authors who have no access to any funding whatsoever.
-These charges are typically tailored to the editing and design requirements of a given project, but usually fall anywhere between $3,000 and $5,000 per book (in other words, these charges do not have a profit margin built in, as they often do with commercial academic publishers and even university presses who increasingly have to justify their bottom line — we follow the lead of ubiquity press at University College London in this matter).
+These charges are typically tailored to the editing and design requirements of a given project, but usually fall anywhere between $3,000 and $5,000 per book (in other words, these charges do not have a profit margin built in, as they often do with commercial academic publishers and even university presses who increasingly have to justify their bottom line — we follow the lead of ubiquity press in this matter).
 Again, Book Processing Charges are not a requirement — our decision to want to publish anyone’s book is solely based on the merits of the work and ideas that are shared with us, and if a project excites us and is beautifully executed and is given a thumbs-up during our review process, we are going to publish it no matter what.

 IMPRINT SUBMISSIONS // If you are interested, more specifically, in one of our Imprints, such as Brainstorm Books, Dead Letter Office, Electric Press or Thought Crimes (among others), contact that Imprint’s director or editor (contact information for Imprints available HERE).